Ain't My Fault: Music video

 The music video was released on 30 September 2016 via Larsson's official Vevo account.
-It was directed by Emil Nava and primarily features Larsson performing dance moves with her girlfriends.
+It was directed by Emil Nava and primarily features Larsson performing dance moves with backup dancers.

 Critical reception

 Robbie Daw of Idolator stated the song is "a sexy departure from the somber dulcet tones of 'Never Forget You' and the sassy pop swagger of 'Lush Life'" and went on to call it a "Rihanna-esque banger" and a "saucy gem".
 Entertainment Weekly's Nolan Feeney called the song "bold" and "club-ready".